neostrider/learn-hpc.github.io/index.md

 ## Welcome to my web page!

-I am a software engineer with experience in visual computing and applied machine learning: image processing, computer vision and other areas.
+I am a scientific software engineer with experience in visual computing and applied machine learning: image processing, computer vision and other areas.